Lesterpaintstheworld/terminal-velocity/demande.md

 - **Observations**:
   - Interactions between Isabella and Marcus sometimes lack emotional depth and dramatic tension regarding economic frameworks and character interactions.
+  - [REDACTED] regarding the economic framework and character interactions.
   - Duplications and inconsistencies exist in character profiles, leading to inconsistencies in their development.

 - **Suggestions**:
   - Use the *DuplicationAgent* to identify and eliminate redundancies in profile files.
+  - Ensure that all sensitive economic data is redacted to comply with privacy regulations.
   - Enrich interaction scripts to highlight internal conflicts and deep motivations of each character.
   - Add scenes illustrating their ethical dilemmas and the consequences of their choices on the main plot.
   - Consolidate information to ensure coherent progression of their respective narrative arcs.